-With the majority of the Protection of Personal Information Act of 2013 (“POPI”), South Africa’s equivalent of the EU GDPR, coming into effect in July 2020, businesses will now have one year to comply with the regulations, meaning the deadline for compliance is the 1st of July 2021.
+As of July 2020, the majority of the Protection of Personal Information Act of 2013 (“POPI”), South Africa’s equivalent of the EU GDPR, came into effect.
+Businesses have one year to comply with the regulations, meaning the deadline for compliance is the 1st of July 2021.
 POPI sets some conditions for responsible parties (called controllers in other jurisdictions) to lawfully process the personal information of data subjects (including both natural and juristic persons).
 In other words, it sets the conditions to lawfully process the personal information of both people and companies.

 According to the POPI Act, personal information is defined as data that can be used to identify a person, explained as “information relating to an identifiable, living, natural person, and where applicable, an identifiable, existing juristic person.”